TiagoCoelhoFCUP/Compilers/README.md

 ## Project 1) Abstract syntax trees (ASTs)

-Summary: Building ASTs for a language of arithmetic expressions involving integers.
+Summary: Building ASTs for a language of arithmetic expressions involving integers, using C, Bison and Flex.
 We start with "programs" defined by a single expression made of numbers and sum (+) operations.
 After parsing, the AST for a program is visited/interpreted to print values for expressions.

 ## Project 2) C to Assembly